Seneca-Scholars/SS-Status-C6/status.md

+## 09/11/25

+HAPPY ORTHODOX NEW YEAR!
+So I have fallen out of my groove of things, and forgot to update my status..so here is one cumulative status.
+On Tuesday, I watched a 1 hour lecture video on the foundations in TS.
+TS is very similar to Java in the sense that you must establish the data types of every primitive or object.
+After, I attended Nell's 1.5 hour workshop.
+On Thursday, I attended Jaime's lab.
+He touched on CRUD methods again but pivoted to learning SQL since we will be using that.

 ## 08/26/25
 The frontend development team met today for the first time.
 It was nice seeing the team again, hope to see the others soon too.
 I am glad to be given some sort of direction in terms of more learning I should do, so I will keep at it.
 Probably should also hit up Wajiw.